gvwilson/thirdbit/src/fiction/makers-return/index.md

 His hands danced across the controls.
 The ark began rumbling,
 but the sounded stuttered almost immediately.
-"We don't have enough fuel, captain," Doctor Meadows said.
+"We don't have enough fuel, captain," Doctor Szego said.

 "Worth a try," he muttered.
 "All right,